 Most commonly, this is caused by users having one or more Network Security Groups (NSGs) still in use and associated with the cluster.
-Please remove them and attempt the delete again.
+Remove them and attempt the delete again.

 I ran an upgrade, but now my pods are in crash loops, and readiness probes fail?

-My cluster was working, but suddenly cannot provision LoadBalancers, mount PVCs, etc.?
+My cluster was working, but suddenly can't provision LoadBalancers, mount PVCs, etc.?